 Searches for VIL variables and expressions in t (variables given as $variableName, expressions as ${expression}) and replaces them with their actual value as defined in the configuration c.
 The output replaces the content of a.

-In addition, similar operations are provided which take a collection of artefacts as input.
+In addition, similar operations are provided which take a collection of artifacts as input.
 At a glance, storing the output produced by the same template in multiple files might be superfluous but it simplifies the application of the VTL template processor in conjunction with operations which return a collection with one element, such as copying a file (without further utilizing the projectSingle operation).

 ZIP File Instantiator